DaviTeodoro/J.A.R.V.I.S/README.md

+> Disclaimer:

+> 1- Starting from this message and including the code, almost everything written in this program was written by ChatGPT-4.
+So please keep this in mind if you are crazy enough to run and use this.

+> 2- It's quite expensive and addictive; the price adds up quickly.

 # J.A.R.V.I.S

 J.A.R.V.I.S (Just A Rather Very Intelligent System) is a project inspired by the Marvel character, which allows you to have an interactive conversation with the OpenAI API.
 The main script (`main.js`) is written in Deno and reads commands from the user, sending them to the OpenAI API.
 It displays the response and can even execute shell (bash) commands if the user approves.